glenr0y-oss/GasGuide-Web/README.md

 # GasGuide (web)

-Same app as before — trip fuel-cost calculator with a station price map — now running as a website instead of through Expo Go.
+— trip fuel-cost calculator with a station price map — now running as a website instead of through Expo Go.
 This sidesteps the mobile SDK version-matching problems entirely: it's just a browser.